Raman236/Portfolio/README.md

 - **Others**
   - Photography

+# Work Experience
+**Institute for Water and Wastewater Technology (2017 to present)** Graduated with Honors in Biochemistry, taking on a novel research project (certificate of merit awarded): “Growth media evaluation for cultivation and metallic nanoparticle production in Desulfovibrio magneticus RS-1.”
+RS-1 growth curves were produced using the optical density of the culture, and analysis performed by transmission electron microscopy to determine whether magnetosomes were produced by the bacteria.
+Nanoparticles were isolated followed by characterization using energy dispersive X-ray (EDX) and the TEM sizing software iTEM.

 # **PERSONAL PROJECTS**
 Capstone and Personal Projects I have worked on Since I have first started studying Data Science<br>